 Novel Thoughts - The Invention of Morel (Alfredo Bioy Casares, 1940)

 There are two big questions an author needs to answer when choosing to write in the first person.
 For whom is your narrator writing, and why are they writing?
-Whether or not a novelist answers these questions at the beginning of the writing process or as they stumble through drafts; the question is answered explicitly by the narrator, or implicit, the answers are simply unavoidable.
+Whether or not a novelist answers these questions at the beginning of the writing process, or as they stumble through drafts; the question is answered explicitly by the narrator, or implicitly, the answers are simply unavoidable.

 Without them, the author can’t begin to establish the tone a first person narration needs to convince readers of its authenticity.
 Unlike third person narrations, the first person asks the reader to engage in an extra leap of faith – someone else (not the author), wrote this text.